tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 Taken out of context, these last few excerpts may not make much sense to readers new to Mondrian’s ideas and his way of expressing them.
 Significantly, he wrote the original in French, so his words may well have lost something in the translation.

-Although it’s difficult to explain and understand what Mondrian meant by the term equilibrium, seeing a sufficient number of his paintings can show more intuitive people the gist of what he means by the term *equilibrium*.
+Although it is difficult to explain and understand what Mondrian meant by the term equilibrium, seeing a sufficient number of his paintings can help more intuitive people get the gist of what he means by the term *equilibrium*.
 And that, of course, this was precisely his intent in painting them - and explaining them in his writings.

 ### For the Skeptical